siriusphp/input/docs/specs_list.md

 #####  `label_attributes` | Specs::LABEL_ATTRIBUTES | getLabelAttributes()/setLabelAttributes() , getLabelAttributes()/setLabelAttributes(), getLabelAttribute()/setLabelAttribute()

-The HTML attributes of the label element
+The view layer instructions for rendering the label.
+In the case of a FORM this refers to the HTML attributes of the LABEL element.

 #####  `hint` | Specs::HINT | getHint()/setHint()